 The objective of this tutorial is to hook an imported function in an ELF binary.

-Hooking imported functions by infecting the .got section is a well-known technique [1] [2] and this tutorial will be focused on its implementation using LIEF.
+Hooking imported functions by infecting the .got section is a well-known technique [1] [2], and this tutorial focuses on its implementation using LIEF.

-These figures illustrate the With lazy binding, the first time that the function is called the The Second time, plt/got mechanism:
+These figures illustrate the PLT/GOT mechanism: With lazy binding, the first time the function is called, the The second time, the

 got entry holds the address in the shared library.¶

-It can be summed up by the following figure:
+This can be summarized by the following figure:

-As example, we will use a basic crackme which performs a memcmp(3) on the flag and user’s input.
+As an example, we will use a basic crackme that performs a memcmp(3) on the flag and user input.

 #include <stdio.h>